CanonicalLtd/maas-docs/en/installconfig-hwe-kernels.md

 ### Machine minimum kernel

-To set the minimum kernel on a machine basis visit the machine's page and click the `Edit` button in the 'Machine summary' pane.
+To set the minimum kernel on a machine basis, select a machine from the Nodes page and click the `Edit` button in the 'Machine summary' pane.
 Then select a kernel in the 'Minimum Kernel' field and 'Save changes'.

 ![image](../media/min_hwe_kernel.png)

 ### Machine kernel during deployment

-To set a specific kernel during deployment visit the machine's page and choose `Deploy` under 'Take action'.
+To set a specific kernel during deployment, select a machine from the Nodes page and choose `Deploy` under 'Take action'.
 Then select a kernel in the 'Default kernel' field.
 Hit 'Go' to initiate the deployment.

 ![image](../media/hwe_kernel.png)